Vishal-4323/HVA/AWS Assignment/Solution.md

 I used this documentation to solve this problem. https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html
 <br><br>
->2.Create an AMI which upon launch will have tomcat installed and running on a particular port.
+>2.
+Create an AMI which upon launch will have tomcat installed and running on a particular port.
 Automate the AMI creation process
 <br>Deliverable: AMI and Automation Script

 First, I created an Instance.
 After I installed the apache tomcat and ran the server on a particular port by using this documentation. https://medium.com/@madhavarajas1997/installing-apache-tomcat-on-ubuntu-22-04-08c8eda52312